-Many Indians are interested in visiting what used to part of India.
-And likewise, Pakistanis are inquisitive about going to India – when I was there many asked me what India is like (I’ve answered that question).
+Many Indians are interested in visiting what used to be part of India.
+And likewise, Pakistanis are inquisitive about going to India – when I was there many asked me what India is like.

 Can Indians Get Tourist VISAs for Pakistan?

 Indians are only eligible for business, pilgrim or visitor visas to Pakistan.

 The business visa is for business activities – for example, Royal Enfield manufacture products in Pakistan so they would get a business visa to visit the manufacturing plants.

 The pilgrim visa allows Indians to visit 15 sites in Pakistan for religious tourism.